dlannan/defold-web/README.md

 # Web UI for Defold

+Note: This is for applications only (at the moment).
+Web deployment may be possible - to be investigated.
 This is derived from the defold-cairo project Im working on.

 The aim is to provide a cairo web styled interface for easy UI development and integration with my OpenGLES rendering setup.